ClickHouse/clickhouse-docs/docs/en/architecture/2S-1R-distributed-table.md

   ```

 6. Create a distributed table to query both shards on both nodes.
-(In this exmple, the `rand()` function is set as the sharing key so that it randomly distributes each insert)
+(In this example, the `rand()` function is set as the sharing key so that it randomly distributes each insert)
   ```sql
   CREATE TABLE db1.table1_dist ON CLUSTER cluster_2S_1R
   (